-Mr. Cox has been regularly retained by creditors to recover valuable assets from trusts and affiliates and insiders, under the Uniform Fraudulent Transfer Act, including recently a $26,000,000 recovery for a judgment creditor.
-He is regularly retained as an expert in complex lease rejection/assumption procedures arising in very large national retailer bankruptcies, including 21 landlords in the KMart bankruptcy.
+Mr. Cox has been regularly retained by creditors to protect their rights under the Uniform Commercial Code, recover valuable assets for creditors under the Uniform Fraudulent Transfer Act, and protect the rights of spouses and other family member transferees of assets from distressed companies and their owners.
+He is regularly retained as an expert in complex lease rejection/assumption procedures arising in very large national retailer bankruptcies.

 Mr. Cox is also retained regularly as an expert witness in legal malpractice cases, primarily on behalf of attorney Defendants, when the underlying malpractice claims relate to other attorneys' handling of bankruptcy cases or other debtor-creditor matters.
 Mr. Cox also represents healthy operating businesses in the monitoring of bankruptcy filings by their competitors.